allenai/allenact/docs/installation/installation-allenact.md

 of the below requirements into this virtual environment.

-Alternatively, we also document how to [install a conda environment](#installing-a-conda-environment) with all the requirements, which is specially useful if you plan to train models in [Habitat](https://aihabitat.org/).
+Alternatively, we also document how to [install a conda environment](#installing-a-conda-environment) with all the requirements, which is especially useful if you plan to train models in [Habitat](https://aihabitat.org/).

 ## Different ways to use `allenact`